Matcha bowls (Chawan in Japanese)

 Conclusion: Which matcha bowl is best for you?

 Choosing the right chawan is an important step in enhancing the matcha experience .
-Depending on the seasons, the style you are looking for and your way of drinking tea, a bowl can transform a simple tasting into a real ritual .
+Depending on the season, the style you're looking for, and how you drink tea, a bowl can transform a simple tasting into a true ritual .

-A thick bowl for winter, a wide bowl for summer, a Raku bowl for an authentic experience, or a bowl with a spout for matcha latte… Everyone has their own chawan!
+A thick bowl for winter, a wide bowl for summer, a Raku bowl for an authentic experience, or a bowl with a spout for matcha latte...
+There's a chawan for everyone!